Youth Service Awards

 Review, Selection, and Notification

 Each nomination received by the posted deadline will be reviewed by a panel of community leaders, volunteers, and staff of the Governor’s Office on Service and Volunteerism.
 Nominations will be scored and ranked, based on eligibility.
-Following a fact-checking process, the Governor’s Office on Service and Volunteerism will notify each recipient of his/her selection.
-Each recipient and guests will be invited to an awards ceremony in August.
+Following a fact-checking process, the Governor’s Office on Service and Volunteerism will notify each recipient of their selection.

 Please note: All selected recipients must provide digital photographs for promotional use on social media, website, and in awards event materials upon notification of award selection.

-Contact Lola Abdulai, Outreach Coordinator, Governor’s Office on Service and Volunteerism, by phone 410-697-9261 or by email email@example.com.
+Contact Joanna Chen, Outreach & Communications Coordinator, Governor’s Office on Service and Volunteerism by email at email@example.com.